-(3) Represents the aggregate grant date fair value of stock options and RSUs, as applicable, granted in the fiscal year in accordance with ASC 718.
-See note 15 of our "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K filed with the SEC on February 23, 2023, for a discussion of assumptions we made in determining the compensation costs included in this column.
-These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the non-employee directors.

-(4) As of December 31, 2022, each then-serving non-employee director held outstanding stock options and RSUs to purchase the following numbers of shares of our common stock: Mr. Myers held options to purchase 61,875 shares of our common stock and RSUs covering 14,732 shares of our common stock; Dr. Cano held options to purchase 122,300 shares of our common stock and RSUs covering 5,357 shares of our common stock; Ms. Eastland held options to purchase 97,500 shares of our common stock and RSUs covering 5,357 shares of our common stock; Dr. Hack held options to purchase 81,250 shares of our common stock and RSUs covering 5,357 shares of our common stock; Dr. Kisner held options to purchase 141,700 shares of our common stock and RSUs covering 5,357 shares of our common stock; Dr. Paradiso held options to purchase 97,500 shares of our common stock and RSUs covering 5,357 shares of our common stock; Ms. Phillips held options to purchase 141,700 shares of our common stock and RSUs covering 5,357 shares of our common stock; Mr. Ricciardi held options to purchase 130,250 shares of our common stock and RSUs covering 5,357 shares of our common stock; Mr. Ricciardi held options to purchase 130,250 shares of our common stock and RSUs covering 5,357 shares of our common stock; and Ms. Sun held options to purchase 56,250 shares of our common stock and RSUs covering 13,393 shares of our common stock.
+- (3) Represents the aggregate grant date fair value of stock options and RSUs, as applicable, granted in the fiscal year in accordance with ASC 718.
+See note 15 of our "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K filed with the SEC on February 22, 2024, for a discussion of assumptions we made in determining the compensation costs included in this column.
+These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the non-employee directors. - (4) As of December 31, 2023, each then-serving non-employee director held outstanding stock options and RSUs to purchase the following numbers of shares of our common stock: Mr. Myers held options to purchase 84,375 shares of our common stock and RSUs covering 20,089 shares of our common stock; Dr. Cano held options to purchase 135,550 shares of our common stock and RSUs covering 10,714 shares of our common stock; Ms. Eastland held options to purchase 120,000 shares of our common stock and RSUs covering 10,714 shares of our common stock; Dr. Kisner held options to purchase 154,950 shares of our common stock and RSUs covering 10,714 shares of our common stock; Mr. MacGregor held options to purchase 120,000 shares of our common stock and RSUs covering 10,714 shares of our common stock; Dr. Paradiso held options to purchase 113,750 shares of our common stock and RSUs covering 10,714 shares of our common stock; Ms. Phillips held options to purchase 154,950 shares of our common stock and RSUs covering 10,714 shares of our common stock; and Ms. Sun held options to purchase 78,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our common stock and RSUs covering 18,750 shares of our commo - (5) Dr. Hack resigned from the Board and Audit Committee effective August 30, 2023. - (6) Dr. Paradiso was a consultant during 2023, and his compensation includes \$4,000 for consulting fees.
+Also, Dr. Paradiso was appointed to our Compensation Committee effective July 1, 2023. - (7) Mr. Ricciardi's term expired effective immediately prior to our 2023 Annual Meeting of Stockholders. - (8) Ms. Sun was appointed to our Audit Committee effective April 1, 2023.